-Editor's Note from Bernice Chu: An excellent article summarizing some of the diverse effects of music therapy.
+Editor's Note: An excellent article summarizing some of the diverse effects of music therapy.

 Research has shown that music has a profound effect on your body and psyche.
 In fact, there’s a growing field of health care known as music therapy, which uses music to heal.
 Those who practice music therapy are finding a benefit in using music to help cancer patients, children with ADD, and others, and even hospitals are beginning to use music and music therapy to help with pain management, to help ward off depression, to promote movement, to calm patients, to ease muscle tension, and for many other benefits that music and music therapy can bring.
 This is not surprising, as music affects the body and mind in many powerful ways.
 The following are some of effects of music, which help to explain the effectiveness of music therapy:

 Brain Waves: Research has shown that music with a strong beat can stimulate brainwaves to resonate in sync with the beat, with faster beats bringing sharper concentration and more alert thinking, and a slower tempo promoting a calm, meditative state.
 Also, research has found that the change in brainwave activity levels that music can bring can also enable the brain to shift speeds more easily on its own as needed, which means that music can bring lasting benefits to your state of mind, even after you’ve stopped listening.

 Breathing and Heart Rate: With alterations in brainwaves comes changes in other bodily functions.
 Those governed by the autonomic nervous system, such as breathing and heart rate can also be altered by the changes music can bring.
 This can mean slower breathing, slower heart rate, and an activation of the relaxation response, among other things.
 This is why music and music therapy can help counteract or prevent the damaging effects of chronic stress, greatly promoting not only relaxation, but health.